egiden/django-contact-us-tools/docs/source/models.rst

         Message.send_email(closing="Thank you")

-    The email would feature a closing line that says "Thank you" rather than "Yours sincerely" because the input passed into the :py:meth:`BaseMessage.send_email` method takes precendence over the value of the corressponding :py:attr:`~BaseMessage.CLOSING` attribute. **Note:** In practice, the above code would not work as a view would have to be set up first as seen in the :doc:`usage <usage>` section.
+    The email would feature a closing line that says "Thank you" rather than "Yours sincerely" because the input passed into the :py:meth:`AbstractBaseMessage.send_email` method takes precendence over the value of the corressponding :py:attr:`~AbstractBaseMessage.CLOSING` attribute. **Note:** In practice, the above code would not work as a view would have to be set up first as seen in the :doc:`usage <usage>` section.
 It is purely for explanatory purposes.

-.. attribute:: BaseMessage.TICKET_NUM_LEN
+.. attribute:: AbstractBaseMessage.TICKET_NUM_LEN
     :type: int
     :value: 4

     The length of the ticket number assigned to the message.

-.. attribute:: BaseMessage.TEXT_FILE
+.. attribute:: AbstractBaseMessage.TEXT_FILE
     :type: str
     :value: "contact_us_tools/email.txt"